tiger%20and%20me%20for%20resume%201a

 Senior executive: 2012 - present

-I am a senior executive in the SaltWork Consultancy, where my focus is on training and mentoring across various but inter-related technical aspects of saline geosystems.
+I am a senior executive at SaltWork Consultancy, focusing on training and mentoring in the various but interrelated technical aspects of saline geosystems.
 I also work as an on-site consultant, dealing directly with various evaporites, saline geosystems, reservoirs, and mine geology.

 Kingston%20Park